spotinst/help/src/docs/ocean/tools-and-integrations/grafana-dashboard.md

 **Ocean Controllers Metrics:**

 * Ocean Kubernetes controller status over time.
 Source: Ocean.
+This metric displays the status of Ocean's Kubernetes controllers over time so you can monitor their health and performance.
+This metric helps maintain the smooth functioning of the cluster's resource management by ensuring that controllers operate efficiently.

 * Ocean Kubernetes controller pods over time.
 Source: Kubernetes API server.
+This metric shows the number of Ocean Kubernetes controller pods over time.
+It helps you track the deployment of controller pods so that enough controllers are running to manage the cluster effectively and meet operational demands.
 * Ocean Kubernetes controller memory consumption over time.
 Source: Kubernetes API server.
+This metric tracks the memory usage of Ocean Kubernetes controller pods over time.
+It helps you monitor memory usage and identify potential resource bottlenecks to proactively manage memory resources and maintain optimal controller performance.
 * Ocean metrics controller memory consumption over time.
 Source: Kubernetes API server.
+This metric displays the memory consumption of Ocean metrics controllers over time.
+It helps you manage memory resources and optimize the performance of controllers so they have the necessary resources to function efficiently without causing performance issues.

 ### Cost Metrics